TSyvalahti/Agora/README.md

 # Agora
 Database application course project

 In ancient Greek city-states, agora was a public gathering space where a lot of social and political life happened.
-Besides economically important discussions there were a lot of freely philosophizing people.
+Besides economically important discussions there were a lot of freely flowing philosophical talk.
 Range of topics was wide and non-restricted.
 Agora contained many sub-areas where people found their topics of interest.

 This applications presents a modern day agora where free conversations are enabled and encouraged.